HADIA-ZAKIR/Lab3/README.md

-This line was updated locally and remotely successfully.
+This is first text line for reset